Extensions

 Health Checks

 Lawn-specific health checks that determine when a service is ready.
 These complement the standard healthcheck field from the Compose Specification.
+Each health check has an id used as a localization key.

 services: